mfcochauxlaberge/gold/README.md

 # gold

-gold is a small library to manage goldenfiles in a test suite.
+gold is a small library to manage golden files in a test suite.

 ## Dependencies